chocolatey/docs/input/en-us/guides/organizations/chocolatey-for-business-quick-start-guide.md

     choco install chocolatey-c4b-quickstart --source . -y --params "'/LicenseFile:<FULL_PATH_TO_LICENSE_FILE>'"
     ```

-    > 📝 **NOTE**: We have built this package to SIMPLIFY the initial setup greatly; it will perform the following:
+    > :memo: **NOTE**: We have built this package to SIMPLIFY the initial setup greatly; it will perform the following:
     > <ul class="list-style-type-disc">
     >   <li>Download appropriate ".nupkg" files needed to setup Chocolatey.</li>
     >   <li>Install the license file in the correct directory</li>